 Proposal guidelines for workshops

-Workshops are a highly cost-effective tool for providing scientific information that addresses knowledge gaps, which the industry requires to improve its competitiveness internationally.
+Workshops are a highly cost-effective tool for providing scientific information that addresses knowledge gaps, which the industry requires to improve its international competitiveness.
 Two primary functions are seen for Aquaculture Collaborative Research and Development Program (ACRDP) financed workshops; identifying and discussing critical research topics in a timely fashion and disseminating recently developed scientific information.

 - Address current industry priorities for scientific information (including the results from ACRDP projects) on an aquaculture high priority issue.

 - Scope and identify future critical research needs.